zebrajaeger/opencms-resource-plugin/readme.md

 "/system/modules/my.opencms.module/ce/foo/".
 To prevent create a additional subfolder, set this value to "" (empty string).

 ## TODO
+* The module config may have more then one language
+** see de.zebrajaeger.opencms.resourceplugin.ModuleConfigManipulator.add
+* The resourcebundle may have more than one language ** see de.zebrajaeger.opencms.resourceplugin.VfsBundleManipulator.add
 * throw exception if resourceType name already exists

 ## Use from commandline